 Step 1.
-Contact your local program coordinator and complete a coaching interest form.
+Contact your local program coordinator and fill out this coach interest form.
 Special Olympics North Carolina is organized by county and each county has a coordinator that manages and coordinates Special Olympics activity.

 Step 2.
 Start working on the requirements to become a coach.
 All volunteers that work directly with athletes will need to undergo a background check and also take Protective Behaviors training.